Sigma117/CSG_Shop_Base/README.md

 ### Logic design
 - Volum table
 - Operation table
-- analysus of current duplication and redundancies
+- Analysis of current duplication and redundancies
 - ecc...

 ### Operation implementation
-- table implementation
+- Table implementation
-- query creation
+- Query creation

 #### N.B.
 I'm sorry but at the moment the complete documentation is only available in Italian